hman09/HarryManton_T2A2/README.md

 ## Project Management

 I have managed this project with a Agile methodology in mind.
 I havent used timed sprints, but have setup a Kanban boards into stages.
 Each stage I have minimal goals that will build my app incrementally.
+(Trello Link at the bottom)

 My stages start with a plan and review where I organise the goals into a hierachy and group aspects that should be done together by colour coding tags.